pananton/busrpc-spec/busrpc.md

 #### Observable parameters

-[Observable](#class) method parameter is created using custom protobuf field option `observable`, defined in the [*busrpc.proto*](proto/busrpc.proto) file.
+[Observable](#class) method parameter is created using custom protobuf field option `observable`, defined by this specification.
 This option can be applied only to those `Params` fields, which have [encodable type](#structure).
 Remember, that observable parameters (as described [earlier](#endpoint)) are also added to the call endpoint and provide implementors with an ability to cherry-pick calls with a desired value(s) of the observable parameter(s).

 Consider method `user::send_message` from the Chat application API.

 ```
-// file ./api/chat/user/send_message/method.proto
+// file api/chat/user/send_message/method.proto
-// ...

 message MethodDesc {
   message Params {